-The department of chemistry has many resources made available to our students to assist them in becoming excellent research scientists.
-Our students have access to a wide range of instruments for course work and research projects.
-Our facilities, instruments and instructional resources make for an exciting working environment.
+The department of chemistry has many resources available to our students to assist them in becoming independent research scientists.
+Our students have access to a wide range of instrumentation for coursework and research.

 - JEOL ECX 400 MHz Nuclear Magnetic Resonance (NMR) Spectrometer for structural analysis of organic compounds.
 Students gain hands-on experience using NMR during their sophomore year in second-semester Organic Chemistry laboratory.

 - Waters High Performance Liquid Chromatography System is designed to separate and quantify mixtures of organic compounds.

 - Shimadzu IRAffinity-1 Fourier Transform Infrared Spectrophotometer detects the presence of functional groups.
 Used by students in second-semester Organic Chemistry laboratory, other laboratory courses and research.

 - Perkin Elmer AAnalyst 800 Atomic Absorption Spectrometer for quantitative analysis of metals